rcosta358/cf_ai_code_reviewer/README.md

 - Code review with structured feedback
 - Covers multiple aspects of code quality (correctness, security, maintainability, performance, style, documentation, and other)
-- Each issue is annotated with an explanation, suggestion, severity, confidence level, and source-code position
+- Each issue is annotated with an explanation, suggestion, severity, confidence level, and source code position
 - Overall rating and summary of the review
 - Stores review sessions
-- Follow-up chat to ask for clarifications or further suggestions
+- Follow-up chat to ask for clarifications, further suggestions, or provide additional context that may change the review

 ## Workflow